-The smallest frame houses up to 24 faders, which allows up to 48 "Channel Faders" within a frame only 784 mm (30.9 inches) wide.
-Due to the compact size, the colour touch screen, keyboard and trackball need to be housed separately.
-There is also no space to fit either a surround spill or joystick panel, though surround images can still be adjusted in other ways.
+The smallest frame houses up to 24 faders, which allows up to 48 paths to be controlled within a frame only 784mm (30.9 inches) wide.

+Due to the console's compact size, colour touch screen, keyboard and trackerball are supplied as separate items for locating as approrpiate.